Tati language (Iran): Tati language structure

+Gender in Tati language

 In the field of morphology, Tati is less analytical in structure than the south-western Iranian languages.
 Having lost the ancient foundations of classes and verb, tati preserved case (two case: direct, or subjective, and oblique).
-It has a grammatical gender feature in many dialects and exhibits two genders just like the Zaza.
+It has a grammatical gender feature in many dialects and exhibits two genders (masculine and feminine) similar to the Zaza language.

+As a rare linguistic feature among all Northwestern Iranian languages, Tati dialects, along with Zaza, Semnani and Sangsari languages gender agreement occur on verbs.
+Third-person pronoun take different inflections for masculine and feminine subjects in Zaza, Semnani and Sangsari.
+As a quite unique linguistic feature among Northwestern Iranian languages, in some Tati dialects and Zaza, the second-person pronoun takes different inflections for masculine and feminine subjects.

 Ergative in Tati language

-Tati is, like Zaza of the same linguistic branch, an ergative language, i.e. "with transitive verbs the subject/agent of the verb is expressed by the direct case in the present tenses, but by the oblique in the past tenses, whereas the direct object/patient in the present tenses is expressed by the oblique, but by the direct in the past".
+Tati is, similar to the Zaza language of the same linguistic branch, an ergative language, i.e. "with transitive verbs the subject/agent of the verb is expressed by the direct case in the present tenses, but by the oblique in the past tenses, whereas the direct object/patient in the present tenses is expressed by the oblique, but by the direct in the past".

 Khalkhali is one of the Tati dialects spoken in Shahrood and Xorsh-rostam districts of Khalkhal.
 Khalkhali Tati is distinguished from other dialects producing ergative structures, because of the adherence of verb to semantic object, in number, person and specially in gender.
 Meanwhile, according to some evidence in this dialect, apart from past transitive verbs, some intransitive verbs are influenced by the ergative structure.